ivansglazunov/nextjs-hasura-auth/README.md

     1. Sign up for Resend.
     2. Create an API Key in your Resend dashboard.
     3. Add the key to your `.env`.

+## 📢 Push Notifications

+Hasyx includes a flexible system for push notifications, designed to be extensible across various platforms.
+For detailed information on the notification system's architecture, supported platforms, and setup instructions, please refer to our comprehensive [Push Notifications Guide (NOTIFY.md)](NOTIFY.md).

 ## Contributing